-The key innovations change the rules.
-New possibilities simplify daily lab routines and open up new doors in development.
-Improved sample quality may reveal new insights into material characteristics.
-The shortcuts allow you to concentrate on more important tasks.
+Use the key innovations and change the rules.
+Simplify daily lab routines and open up new doors in development.
+Reveal new insights into material characteristics, and enjoy how the shortcuts allow you to concentrate on more important tasks.

 Rapid & straightforward process

-The VCM process can be used to combine serveral VCM samples to one merged multilayer sample easily.
-Multilayer structures result in different functional benefits (e.g. diffusion barrier).
+The VCM process can be used to combine several VCM samples to one merged multilayer sample easily.
+Multilayer structures result in different functional benefits (e.g., diffusion barrier).

 The process is robust and easy to operate.
 The temperature is the key process parameter.
 A sample is usually produced in less than 10 minutes without tedious process development.